deltachat/deltachat-pages/en/chatmail.md

   stable since May 2024.

-All chatmail servers are operated by different groups and people. and only the the first (nine.testrun.org) involves Delta Chat development contributors.
+All chatmail servers are operated by different groups and people.
+The `nine.testrun.org` default server is operated by core Delta Chat team members.

 ## Can i also use a regular e-mail server instead of chatmail?